 What will I feel during the treatment?

-Most clients are surprised as they expect to feel much more.
 Even the most sensitive person should be able to tolerate the treatments.
 The careful, skillful insertion of the sterile, disposable, micro fine electrolysis probe into the hair follicle should not hurt.
 The mild tingling from electrolysis treatment energy is quick, and then it’s over.
-Upon removal of the hair, you should not feel the hair was plucked or tweezed.
-It should slide out of the hair follicle with ease
+The hair slides out of the hair follicle with ease, so does not feel like it was plucked or tweezed.

 What can be done for heavy hair growth between treatments?

 It is really best not to use any other methods between treatments, like tweezing, waxing, or depilatories.
 However, extremely heavy growth can be trimmed with a small manicure scissors or shaved with an electric razor.